 Here, we will mention our recommendation for the top 10 Galapagos Islands points of interest to provide you with an experience that covers nature, history, culture, activities, and beautiful places.

-You can enjoy the activities from the Red Mangrove Hotel (pictured above) or on itineraries aboard the Ocean Spray, Perel, or Cormorant Cruise.
+You can enjoy the activities from the Galapagos Habitat Hotel or on itineraries aboard the Ocean Spray, Petrel, or Cormorant Cruise.

 The following options coverthe best areas for maximizing your experience on the islands in only 10 top places.

 If you would like a lot more suggestions, you can also see an ultimate guide of 100 top things to do on the Galapagos Islands.